sleepntsheep/plc/README.md

     CC='musl-gcc -static -Os' make

 ### notes

+- plc is WIP, it may have bugs

-before using, create ~/.config/plc.txt or ~/plc.txt depending on your XDG variables, i am too lazy to implement `creating the file if not exists` feature
+- before using, create ~/.config/plc.txt or ~/plc.txt depending on your XDG variables, because i am too lazy to implement `creating the file if not exists` feature

 ### usage